saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#variantpricinginfo">VariantPricingInfo</a></td>
 <td>

-Informs about variant's availability in the
-               storefront, current price and discounted price.
+Informs about variant's availability in the storefront, current price and discounted price.

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>

-DEPRECATED: Will be removed in Saleor 2.10, has been renamed to 'pricing'.
+DEPRECATED: Will be removed in Saleor 2.10, has been renamed to `pricing`.

 </blockquote>
 </td>